tianli/pxt-muvision/README.md

 * Read WiFi data(AP mode)

-Before your use this function, You need to set the FUNC switch to 10(WiFi AT mode) or 11(video transmission mode).
+Before you use this function, you need to set the FUNC switch to 10(WiFi AT mode) or 11(video transmission mode).

 ```blocks
 serial.redirect(